cokelid/ChocoButler/README.md

 The above changes allow you to quickly test the main check->upgrade workflow, without having to wait for an actual outdated packages to appear.

-## TODO
-1) Ideally if you click on the "Updates Available" pop-up message you'd be able to start the install, but I can't get the `BalloonTipClicked` object event to work reliably.
-See comments in code.
-1) Read settings changes on the fly
-1) Add option/setting to prevent the update-window from closing when complete
-1) Create a chocolatey install package for ChocoButler, so it can be installed via chocolatey